The Illinois & Michigan Canal

 The Illinois & Michigan Canal connected the Illinois River at LaSalle, IL with the Chicago River at Bridgeport, Chicago, IL, creating a waterway between the Mississippi River Basin and the Great Lakes Basin.
 This canal created a navigable route between the Great Lakes and the Gulf of Mexico, and helped solidify Chicago as an early transportation hub.

 But the delays in creating the canal would also somewhat damped its importance.
-First proposed in 1824, it would not be completed until 1848, when in the same year, the first train would leave Chicago via the Galena & Chicago Union Railroad.
+Construction was first in 1824, it would not be completed until 1848, when in the same year, the first train would leave Chicago via the Galena & Chicago Union Railroad.
 However, even when trains were king, the canal was a large part of Chicago's transportation network, so much so that it would be abandoned around the turn of the 20th century in favor of the larger and deeper Sanitary & Ship Canal, which flowed along a nearly identical route.

 |I&M Canal looking east at Lemont, IL.
 November, 2019.
 FRRandP photo.|